Towards Single-Lens Controllable Depth-of-Field Imaging via Depth-Aware Point Spread Functions: Methodology

 \textbf{Depth-aware Image Simulation.} To mimic the image degradation process, patch-wise convolution is applied to simulate the aberration image to deal with the spatially varying PSFs.
 Different from~\cite{cote2023differentiable,gao2024global}, which neglect the imaging scene depth in the simulation process, we take the scene depth into account in our pipeline.
 This is because the imaging scene depth directly affects the degradation of the optical system, and the consideration of this factor helps our simulation process better reflect the actual degradation process.
 The depth-aware aberration image is approximately generated by

-where $\ast$ represents the convolution operation, $I_{H}$ and $I_{L}$ denote ground truth and aberration image respectively, $\psi$ denotes the searching function that queries the PSFLib and outputs the corresponding PSF of every patch with different scene depths.
-The depth value of each patch is the average depth value for all pixels within that patch.
+where $\ast$ represents the convolution operation, $I_{H}$ and $I_{L}$ denote ground truth and aberration image respectively, $\psi$ denotes the searching function that queries the PSFLib and outputs the corresponding PSF of every patch with different scene depths. \JQ{Here, we also consider the distortion of the optical lens, and perform distortion processing on both the aberration image and the clear image to ensure pixel alignment.
+Since distortion does not affect the image quality, distortion correction is not within the scope of this paper.} The depth value of each patch is the average depth value for all pixels within that patch.
 The average depth map of the entire scene can be expressed as follows

 where $D_{avg}$ and $D_{s}$ denote the average scene depth map and primary scene depth map respectively, and $m$ denotes the patch size.